Statistics (YTD)

 Using this definition on our asset we see for example:

-• The downside deviation over 5 years of US Market Strategy Unhedged is 15%, which is higher, thus worse compared to the benchmark SPY (14.9%) in the same period.
+• The downside deviation over 5 years of US Market Strategy Unhedged is 15.1%, which is greater, thus worse compared to the benchmark SPY (14.9%) in the same period.

-• During the last 3 years, the downside deviation is 11.6%, which is smaller, thus better than the value of 12.3% from the benchmark.
+• During the last 3 years, the downside risk is 11.6%, which is smaller, thus better than the value of 12.3% from the benchmark.

 Sharpe: